public-affairs-data-journalism/padjo/source/tutorials/databases/sql-null.md

 To reiterate: just as `0` is not equivalent to `NULL` &ndash; an empty string, i.e. `""` &ndash; is also not equivalent to `NULL`.

 So here's where confusion often arises in data: what does `NULL` and a blank value mean to the _maintainer_ of the data?
-In the `yearly_income` case, I posited an explanation: a `NULL` value means that a person is ineligible to receive an income. _However_, that's just speculation: it could be that `NULL` means, "*The collector of this data never got around to finding this value*".
+In the `yearly_income` case, I posited an explanation: a `NULL` state means that a person is ineligible to receive an income. _However_, that's just speculation: it could be that `NULL` means, "*The collector of this data never got around to finding this value*".

-For `suffix`, a `NULL` value could mean just that: "*We haven't asked Nick R. Johnson if he is a Jr. or a Sr.*" And the blank value for Sara C. Smith could mean, "*Sara C. Smith does not have a suffix*".
+For `suffix`, a `NULL` state could mean just that: "*We haven't asked Nick R. Johnson if he is a Jr. or a Sr.*" And the blank value for Sara C. Smith could mean, "*Sara C. Smith does not have a suffix*".
 Or I could have the meanings switched up here.
 The point is, from a semantic standpoint, you might not know the difference between `NULL` and `""` and `0`.
 And to find the difference, you may have to tab-out of your database GUI and make a phone call or visit to the data's originating office.

 If _you_ happen to be a creator of data, being aware of `NULL` and blank values _may_ be important, _especially_ if you're starting data collection from a spreadsheet or text file, and then importing into a database.
 Sometimes the import process may interpret a blank value as `NULL`; other times, just as an actual blank value or `0`.
-And spreadsheets typically don't have a native way of designating a `NULL` value.
+And spreadsheets typically don't have a native way of designating a `NULL` state.

 The [Wikipedia entry on `NULL` in SQL](http://en.wikipedia.org/wiki/Null_(SQL)) has a nice summary of the controversy among programmers: